The Road Markers and Traffic Lights You’ll Encounter While Driving

 Double Solid Yellow Lines

 These restrict you from overtaking on either side.
-You can only cross these lines when entering a side street or making a legal U-turn.
+You can only cross these lines when entering a side street or when making a legal U-turn.

 When you see this on the road with other signs, you must follow the direction it points to as it indicates where the traffic must flow.